iluvcapra/wavinfo/README.md

 * [iXML][ixml] production recorder metadata, including project, scene, and take tags, recorder notes and file family information.
   * iXML `STEINBERG` sound library attributes.
-* Wave embedded cue markers, cue marker labels, notes and timed ranges.
+* Wave embedded cue markers, cue marker labels, notes and timed ranges as used by Zoom, iZotope RX, etc.
 * Most of the common [RIFF INFO][info-tags] metadata fields.
 * The __wav format__ is also parsed, so you can access the basic sample rate and channel count information.